 A conservation architect based in Montreal, Ève Wertheimer has worked for 20 years on the conservation of buildings and landscapes, with practical experience on a range of projects throughout Canada in both the public and private sectors, as well as in various positions linked to heritage policy development and implementation at the government level.
 Through these multiple lenses, she continues to explore the relationship between theory and practice as it manifests itself both in heritage and planning policy, as well as through specific projects.
 She has a particular interest for cultural landscapes, namely in the context of natural protected areas, and for the relationship between natural and cultural heritage and their conservation.
 In addition to her volunteer involvement with local heritage organizations, Ève has been the secretary of ICOMOS Canada, and keenly taken part in several of the organization’s international activities.

 Nargiz Aituganova – Russian Translations

-Nargiz Aituganova is a deputy head and a research associate at the Department for World Heritage and International Communications of the Likhachev Research Institute for Cultural and Natural Heritage, Russia.
-She also works as World Heritage coordinator of Bolgar Historical and Archaeological Complex and organizes annual World Heritage Volunteers youth action camps in Bolgar and other cultural heritage sites in Russia.
-Nargiz earned a master degree in World Heritage Studies from the University of Birmingham, United Kingdom, and currently studies Classic and Oriental Archaeology in the Higher School of Economics National Research University.
+Nargiz Aituganova is a research associate at the International Institute for Central Asian Studies (IICAS) in Uzbekistan.
+She also works as World Heritage coordinator of Bolgar Historical and Archaeological Complex, and organizes annual World Heritage Volunteers youth action camps in Bolgar and other cultural heritage sites in the Republic of Tatarstan.
+Nargiz earned a master degree in World Heritage Studies from the University of Birmingham, United Kingdom, and currently studies a second master in Classic and Oriental Archaeology in the Higher School of Economics National Research University.
 She is the Emerging Professional representative of the Scientific Symposium at the GA2023.

 Mahmoud Shaaban – Arabic Translations